DaveBullet1050/BatoceraHelpers/README/Keystroke README.md

 What say you want to generate/inject an actual keypress?
 This python script (used to tell the C64 to continue with the game after swapping C64 game disks) can be adapted to send any number of key presses.  [press_key_f1.py](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/usr/bin/press_key_f1.py).

-The for loop is purely there to grap the first evdev (/dev/input/eventX) device which has a "Keyboard" description.
+It dynamically tries to guess hthe device for the keyboard attached to your system (assuming you have one).
+The for loop is purely there to grab the first evdev (/dev/input/eventX) device which has a "Keyboard" description.
 No point sending the key to some random device on the evdev list!

+The above is only for generating keys "From nothing".
+If you want to map an actual controller movement to a keyboard key press, then pad2key is for you...

 ## pad2key (send controller joystick movement/buttons as key events)
 Some games are just keyboard oriented and do not accept joystick input.
-Although this page is dedicate to VIC 20 and C64 keyboard oriented games, the same concepts should work for any other keyboard centric emulator.
+Although this page is dedicated to VIC 20 and C64 keyboard oriented games, the same concepts should work for any other keyboard centric emulator or game.

-Batocera provides pad2key - which essentially listens for controller events (joystick and button pushes) then when they are detected (combinations are allowed) one (or more) keystrokes can be sent to the game / emulator.
+Batocera provides pad2key, which essentially listens for controller events (joystick and button presses) then when they are detected (combinations are allowed) one (or more) keystrokes can be sent to the game / emulator.
 You can set these at an emulator level, see [c64.keys](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/userdata/system/configs/evmapy/c64.keys) as an example.
 For example in c64.keys:
 ```
 ...